ilariavascotto/XAI_robustness_analysis/README.md

 # When Can You Trust Your Explanations?
 A Robustness Analysis On Feature Importances

 This repository contains the code used for the paper "**When can you trust your explanations?
-A robustness analysis on feature importances**" (*Vascotto, Rodriguez, Bonaita, Bortolussi*), submitted at the 3rd World Conference on eXplainable Artificial Intelligence.
+A robustness analysis on feature importances**" (*Vascotto, Rodriguez, Bonaita, Bortolussi*), presented at the 3rd World Conference on eXplainable Artificial Intelligence, held in Istanbul (Turkey) on July 9-11, 2025.

+The paper can be found at this [link](https://doi.org/10.1007/978-3-032-08327-2_11).

 ### Folders and File Description